arciisine/vscode-chronicler/README.md

 * Accessing the command, via the command palette:
    - `Chronicler Start Recording` - Standard recording
    - `Chronicler Start Timed-Recording` - Recording with a set duration, user will be prompted, with a default of `120` seconds.
-   - `Chronicler Start Recording with Audio` - (Experimental) Standard recording with audio support
+   - `Chronicler Start Recording with Audio` - Standard recording with audio support (OSX requires a [custom build of FFmpeg](https://github.com/arciisine/vscode-chronicler/binaries/osx/ffmpeg) to bypass choppy audio.
+More information on the custom build can be found [here](https://trac.ffmpeg.org/ticket/4513))

 * Using the predefined shortcut (by default `cmd+alt+shift+r`)